Applying for and opening an account

 You can view your account balance and make a one-off payment in our app.
 Just click the Accounts tab at the bottom of the screen.

-For other payment options, or to make withdrawals, just sign in to Online Service and go to your product dashboard.
+For other payment options, or to make withdrawals, just sign in to Online Service and View your account.

 If you are using our Virgin Money Investments and Pension app, go to our Online Service and enter your username and password then select I've recently changed my device which is shown under the Trouble signing in section.
 Then follow the on-screen instructions.
 Once your old device has been removed you can download our App and register your new mobile device.